1998

 But if a person is able to get past the initial fear that not understanding the message is a sure sign that he is somehow mentally deficient (perhaps from having used drugs), the connection between eggs frying in a pan and the effects of drugs on the brain is so far-fetched as to prompt numerous questions, among which are the following:

 Most basically, for those of us who don’t get it, exactly what is the point, the message?
 Supposedly, the broad message is that drugs have an adverse effect on the brain.
 One reason why that message is problematic is that, we would assume, the whole egg that’s first pictured is a dead egg—it wasn’t just removed from under the hen.
-So frying is not harming the egg in the sense of killing it.
+So frying does not harm the egg in the sense of killing it.
 And if the whole egg (as pictured in the shell) was a dead egg, it existed for human food.
 And, for many persons, the fried egg is better as food than the egg in the shell.
 But taking the message as it’s presumably meant, the following further questions arise: What are the adverse effects?
 Are the effects permanent?
 What are the permanent effects, if any?
 What drugs are supposed to have these effects on the brain?
 All drugs?
 If all drugs, do all drugs have the same adverse effect on the brain?
 Does this include coffee and tea (that is, caffeine) as well?
 Does it include marijuana?
 Do coffee, tea, and/or marijuana cause brain damage?
 And what doses have these effects—even small doses?
 And drug use how frequent and how prolonged?

 Answers to these questions would no doubt raise further questions.